Climate Crisis in Antarctica

 CLIMATE CRISIS IN ANTARCTICA

-Melting Antarctic ice has the potential to raise global sea levels by hundreds of feet.
+Antarctic glaciers are melting at an accelerating rate, with the potential to raise global sea levels by hundreds of feet.
 Even a few feet of sea level rise would be catastrophic for millions of people, destroying critical sources of freshwater and farmland with saltwater, and displacing millions of people.
 Find out more.

 CLIMATE CRISIS IN ANTARCTICA